CLCStriders/striders/pages/cwr.md

 The official [Cotswold Relay website](https://cotswoldwayrelay.co.uk) has full information about the competition, the route, downloadable maps and GPX files, and historical records.

 Runners who have completed all 10 legs of the competition are awarded a **King or Queen of the Cotswolds Plaque**.
 The following club members have achieved this remarkable status:
-- **Amelia Mullins** - Queen of the Cotswold 29/06/2019
+- **Amelia Mullins** - Queen of the Cotswolds 29/06/2019
-- **Billy Bradshaw** - King of the Cotswold 03/07/2021
+- **Billy Bradshaw** - King of the Cotswolds 03/07/2021
-- **Jon Howes** - King of the Cotswold 03/07/2021
+- **Jon Howes** - King of the Cotswolds 03/07/2021

 The table below includes all CWR results since the club first entered teams into the competition in June 2011.
-Members may find it useful in planning their route to becoming King or Queen of the Cotswold.
+Members may find it useful in planning their route to becoming King or Queen of the Cotswolds.

 Use the search box to filter results:
 - 'leg1', 'leg2' etc. to display only a certain leg - use 'legx' for leg 10